When the Capitol was a Bakery

 After a few weeks, most of the soldiers were transferred from the Capitol, but the ovens and bakers remained.
 Within months, complaints were raised about the black smoke and soot, but it would take a year of the Senate trying to convince the House and then the Army, before the ovens were removed.
-During the four years of the Civil War, the Capitol Bakery and its successor on G Street (behind the Watergate) produced fifty million loaves of bread for the soldiers, patients in area military hospitals, and freedmen.
+During the four years of the Civil War, the Capitol Bakery and its successor produced fifty million loaves of bread.

 This interesting and overlooked part of the Civil War, and the history of the US Capitol will be revealed in a heavily illustrated talk.